 These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The Company has incurred losses from inception and does not currently have the financial resources to sustain operations in the long-term.
 While the Company has been successful in obtaining its required funding in the past, there is no assurance that such future financing will be available or be available on favourable terms.
-The Company had incurred a loss of \$1,829,584 for the nine months ended January 31, 2023 and accumulated losses of \$39,763,329 as of January 31, 2023.
-These material uncertainties may cast significant doubt as to the Company's ability to continue as a going concern.
+The Company had incurred a loss of \$539,818 for the three months ended July 31, 2023 and accumulated losses of \$40,804,686 as of July 31, 2023.
+These events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.